YoonjungChoi/CMPE255_TEAM10/paper/paper.md

 ### Glove

 Glove stand for global vectors for word representation.
+It is an unsupervised learning algorithm developed by Stanford for generating word embeddings by aggregating global word-word co-occurrence matrices from a corpus [10].
+The resulting embeddings show interesting linear substructures of the word in vector space.
+Files with the pre-trained vectors Glove can be found in many sites like Kaggle[11].
+We will use the glove.6B.100d.txt file containing the glove vectors trained on the Wikipedia and GigaWord dataset.

 The difference between the Word2Vec and Glove is the way of training, which yield vectors with subtly different properties.
 Glove is based on global word to word co-occurrence counts utilizing the entire corpus, on the other hand, Word2Vec uses co-occurrence within local neighboring words.

 We build four feature vectors from Count Vectorizer, Tf-Idf, Word2vec and Word2Vec with PCA applied.
 Glove and Word2Vec embedding are used for the LSTM model.
 We are not able to apply PCA on Bag Of Words feature vector sets because of its sparsity.
 Transformed feature vectors sets have respective shape (7613,16270) from Count Vectorizer, shape (7613, 63245) from If-Idf, shape (7613,300) from Word2Vec, shape (7613,100) from Word2Vec applied PCA.